Privacy & Cookies

 - You can also contact us by the same method to change, correct, or delete your personal information controlled by ASOS regarding your profile at any time.
 Please note though that, if you have shared any information with others through the ASOS Social Media channels for example, that information may remain visible, even after you have deleted the information from your own account.

 - You can close your account, also through our account settings.
-If you close your account(s), we’ll deactivate it and will generally delete closed account information within 30 days of account closure, except as set out in this notice.
+If you close your account(s), we’ll deactivate it and will make all reasonable efforts to generally delete closed account information within 30 days of account closure, except as set out in this notice.
 However, we may retain archived copies of your information as required by law or for legitimate business purposes (including to help address fraud and spam).
 Please note though that, if you have shared any information with others through the ASOS Social Media channels for example, that information may remain visible, even after you have closed your account.

 - At any time, you can request a copy of the personal data we hold on our systems about you.
 If you wish to do so, please contact our Customer Care team who will be able to assist you with your query.
 We won’t charge you anything for this, but we might need to ask some further questions to confirm your identity before we provide any information.